PySpice-org/PySpice/doc/sphinx/source/bibliography.rst

 The `technical report No. UCB/ERL M520 <http://www.eecs.berkeley.edu/Pubs/TechRpts/1975/9602.html>`_
 written by Nagel gives an interesting description of the algorithms involved in Spice.
-I recommend to read the part 2 and 3 that explain the equation formulation.
+I recommend to read part 2 and 3 that explain the equation formulation.
 The next parts describes the numerical analysis.

 The relevant references on Spice are by date of publication: